-Contacting students: Students should inform their families that calls of an urgent or emergency nature should be directed to the Bellin College Student Services Office at (920-433-6699).
-Office personnel will attempt to locate the student as soon as possible.

-Emergency contact numbers: It is important that student emergency contact information remain up to date.
+- Contacting students: Students should inform their families that calls of an urgent or emergency nature are to be directed to the Bellin College Student Services Office at (920-433-6699).
+Office personnel will attempt to locate the student as soon as possible. - Emergency contact numbers: It is important that student emergency contact information remain up to date.
 Students can update the emergency contact information via SONIS Web.

-Emergency Procedures/Campus Safety
+Emergency Procedures

-Emergency Procedures: Students should familiarize themselves with the Bellin College campus emergency evacuation plans posted throughout the building.
+Students should familiarize themselves with the Bellin College campus emergency evacuation plans posted throughout the building.
 During a fire drill all students and employees are expected to vacate the building.
+Students are encouraged to monitor the college website and email in the event of an emergency.

 The College is equipped with emergency phones and call buttons.
-The parking lots are equipped with emergency phones.
-The phones can be identified by their blue lights.
+There are emergency phones in the parking lots which can be identified by their blue lights.
 These phones access 911 Emergency responses.
-The emergency call buttons are located in the campus Wellness Center.
+There is an emergency call button located in the campus Wellness Center.
 Activation will access 911 Emergency responses.